 3. Replacing windows is not a DIY project.

-Broadview Windows in Columbus, Ohio is a professional window installer and replaces windows day in and day out.
+Broadview Windows in Columbus, Ohio is a professional window installation company and replaces windows day in and day out.
 They know the ins and outs and have the skills to knock the job out quickly.
 Simonton Windows even offers installation training to contractors so they know the specifics of installing our products.
 So if you’re looking to purchase our windows, choose Broadview Windows.
 Besides, when it comes to a once in a lifetime purchase don’t you want to guarantee it’s done right the first time?

 4. Know what the numbers mean.